Enforcement powers for irresponsible dog owners

 Neighbourhood wardens, trained council staff and Durham Constabulary will have the power to issue a Fixed Penalty Notice (FPN) of £100 for breaching any aspect of the PSPO.
 The FPN is reduced to £60 if paid within ten working days.

 If the FPN is not paid, you will be taken to Court and prosecuted.
 The maximum fine is £1,000.

 The PSPO does not apply to a person who is registered as blind, or is disabled or who uses a trained assistance dog.

-The PSPO will be implemented and enforced from 1 June 2017.
+The PSPO is effective from 1 June 2017.